 We got to the church early to prepare for the arrival of the family.
-A good christening photographer has to be everywhere without getting in the way or even being memorable!
+A professional has to be everywhere without getting in the way or even being memorable!
 The average person is far more relaxed when they do not feel under the spotlight and it is during these times that we are able to get those candid shots that show the personalities of individuals and the strength of family bonds.

 Troy was wonderfully placid throughout the service.
-Unlike Catholic baptisms, where water is merely dribbled over the baby’s head and they stay fully clothed, a Greek Orthodox baptism involves full immersion in the font and a change of outfit for the guest of honour.
+Unlike catholic baptisms, where water is merely dribbled over the baby’s head and they stay fully clothed, a Greek baptism involves full immersion in the font and a change of outfit for the guest of honour.
 Troy took to his role like a duck to water, something for which I am sure his godparents were very grateful.
-Given the change of outfit, we always try to get photos of the family before and after the service.
+Given the change of outfit, we always try to get shots of the family before and after the service.
 Before, when the baby is often more relaxed, and after when they are dressed in their fancy christening outfit their parents have chosen carefully.

 After his baptism, Troy and his family adjourned to the Royal Chase Hotel in Enfield for a celebratory meal with a large group of family and friends.
 Troy’s parents had arranged a baptism almost on the scale of a wedding, complete with speeches and a fantastic five-tier cake that was the centrepiece of the meal.

 It was a beautiful day, and we were happy to have been chosen to provide these soecial moments so the family can look back and enjoy the day throughout Troy’s life.
 Thank you for letting us be part of your family’s special occasion.